sindresorhus/npm-name/readme.md

 Registry URL to check name availability against (default to the currently set npm registry URL).

+_**Note:** you should only provide a registry URL in case you'd like to check a package name against a registry which you haven't configured using npm.
+If you'd like to check the name against the currently set registry simply use `npmName(name)`, without providing a second parameter._

 ### npmName.many(names, registryUrl)

 Returns a `Promise<Map>` of name and status.